Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Results and discussion

-The results shown in figure~\ref{fig:sensor_dropout} reveal that dropping either sensor leads to only a modest increase in the average lift prediction error, indicating that the estimator remains robust in capturing global aerodynamic loads.
-However, the impact on the reconstructed vorticity field is more pronounced, particularly when sensor 6---located near the leading edge (LE) on the pressure side---is removed.
-In this case, more noticeable degradation is observed in regions near the gust core and the downstream wake.
-The corresponding posterior uncertainty fields reveal a clear increase in the variance of the vorticity estimates in those regions, indicating that sensor 6 plays a critical role in constraining the latent state components associated with the downstream evolution of the gust-induced flow structures.
+The results shown in figure~\ref{fig:sensor_dropout} reveal that dropping either sensor leads to only a modest increase in the average lift prediction error (this error is $\varepsilon=0.03$ for the case of no sensor being dropped), indicating that the estimator remains robust in capturing global aerodynamic loads.
+However, the impact on the reconstructed vorticity field is more pronounced, particularly when sensor 7---located near the leading edge (LE) on the pressure side---is removed.
+In this case, even with greater reconstruction error, the estimated vorticity field still captures the large-scale structures in the domain.
 In contrast, dropping sensor 2---located near the TE on the suction side---has a negligible effect on both the reconstructed flow field and the associated uncertainty bounds.
 This suggests that sensor 2 contributes minimally to the information content of the observation operator in this particular flow regime and sensor configuration.
-On the other hand, the removal of sensor 6, which had a strong contribution to the leading observation modes (as seen in figure~\ref{fig:obs_modes_AoA60}), significantly alters the structure of the dominant observation eigenvectors, evident in figure~\ref{fig:sensor_dropout_obs_modes}.
-Specifically, the eigenmodes reconfigure by suppressing the weight of sensor 6 to nearly zero and compensating by reallocating higher weights to its neighboring sensors (e.g., sensors 5, 7, and 8).
+The removal of sensor 7, which had a strong contribution to the leading observation modes (as seen in figure~\ref{fig:obs_modes_AoA60}), significantly alters the structure of the dominant eigenvectors of the observation Gramian $\obsGram$, evident in figure~\ref{fig:sensor_dropout_obs_modes}.
+Specifically, these observation eigenmodes reconfigure by suppressing the weight of sensor 7 to nearly zero and compensating by reallocating higher weights to its neighboring sensors.
 This redistribution allows the estimator to partially recover the lost observability; however, the reconfigured observation space may not fully span the same latent directions as before.
-As a result, the effective observation rank may decrease, or the information associated with critical latent directions may be weakened.
-This potential degradation in observability leads to increased posterior uncertainty along certain state directions, particularly those associated with the spatial regions that sensor 6 was originally sensitive to.
-This explains the elevated uncertainty and local deterioration in vorticity reconstruction quality observed in the gust-impacted regions when sensor 6 is dropped.
+It should be noted that although sensor 7 is highly informative in the leading observation eigenmode, other sensors carry comparable—sometimes even greater—information in the subsequent leading modes, as shown in \mbox{figure~\ref{fig:obs_modes_AoA60}}, and thus can compensate the loss of sensor 7.